Tests are identified by names like ui.ChromeLogin

 :

-// tast-tests/src/chromiumos/tast/local/bundles/arc/boot_service.go package arc func init() { testing.AddService(&testing.Service{ Register: func(srv *grpc.Server, s *testing.ServiceState) { pb.RegisterBootServiceServer(srv, &BootService{s}) }, }) } // BootService implements tast.cros.arc.BootService. type BootService struct { s *testing.ServiceState } func (*BootService) CheckBoot(ctx context.Context, req *pb.CheckBootRequest) (*empty.Empty, error) { ... }
+// tast-tests/src/go.chromium.org/tast-tests/cros/local/bundles/arc/boot_service.go package arc func init() { testing.AddService(&testing.Service{ Register: func(srv *grpc.Server, s *testing.ServiceState) { pb.RegisterBootServiceServer(srv, &BootService{s}) }, }) } // BootService implements tast.cros.arc.BootService. type BootService struct { s *testing.ServiceState } func (*BootService) CheckBoot(ctx context.Context, req *pb.CheckBootRequest) (*empty.Empty, error) { ... }

 For consistency, please follow these guidelines on implementing gRPC services: